Tuesday, April 15, 2008

 Once we were dressed, we nervously walked barefoot through the locker room, past the showers, and into the font area.
 There, we were directed to sit on a bench behind the font and wait our turns.
 The boys from our ward were on the opposite bench, to our left.
 They were goofing off.
 In the temple.
 How immature.

 My turn came, and I gingerly stepped down the few stairs into the font, careful not to slip.
 Everyone was watching.
 The man in the font doing the baptisms, Mike, a guy from the ward about to go on his mission, helped me down.
-I got into position, standing in chest-deep water, facing a blue monitor, which sat just about the water to the side of the font.
+I got into position, standing in chest-deep water, facing a blue monitor, which sat just above the water to the side of the font.
 On the screen were the words for the baptism, so Mike could just read them off and not try to speak the words from memory.
 It was important to say the exact words, or the ordinance didn't count, and we'd have to do it all over again.
 Same if any part of my body or any strand of hair didn't get immersed completely--that's a do-over.
 My brother had been baptized twice when he was eight, because his toe had popped up.
 I secretly wished that had happened to me; I imagined there was something special about being baptized twice, like it washed away the sins even better.

-Here in this baptismal font, I was about to baptized for some dead women, enabling them to receive the necessary ordinance so they could progress from the spirit prison where they were, onto spirit paradise.
+Here in this baptismal font, I was about to be baptized for some dead women, enabling them to receive the necessary ordinance so they could progress from the spirit prison where they were, onto spirit paradise.
 I had heard stories about people performing baptisms for the dead, and seeing or feeling the presence of spirits, people they were being baptized for.
 The spirits came to witness their own vicarious baptisms, or to thank the person who got the ordinance done for them.
 Part of me hoped I would see some of the spirits, or at least feel them.
 But part of me was scared; seeing spirits might creep me out.
 I wasn't sure, and I wasn't sure if I had the faith to see them anyway.
 So I kept the idea to myself.
 And kept my eyes peeled.

 Mike raised his right arm, elbow bent.
 Reading from the screen, he read, "Sister FTA, having been commissioned of Jesus Christ, I baptize you for and on behalf of Mary Klein, who is dead, in the name of the Father, and of the Son, and of the Holy Ghost, amen."
 After a bit of confusion, we got our arms interlocked into position, with my fingers plugging my nose, and he immersed me completely under the water, and pulled me up again.
 The water was heavy on top of me, but not too cool, and the jumper pulled me down.
 Just as I was about to panic, I was out of the water, trying to regain my footing.
 He immediately started to repeat the prayer, this time with a different woman's name, and I was in the water again.
 I tried to pay attention to the screen to note the women's names, birth years, and birth places; I felt a special bond with them, being the person who played so significant a role in their salvation.
 I went down and up twenty times before it was the next person's turn.